jaykumar591/chat-application/README.md

 - Real-time messaging with low latency.
 - Secure authentication with JWT and bcrypt.
 - Efficient multimedia handling through Cloudinary.
-- Extensibility with chatbot features for better user experience.
+- Fast and responsive frontend with React.js and TailwindCSS.
+- Enhanced user experience with toast notifications and pre-styled components.